saicharan-gouru/Spazeir-Mart-Ecommerce-App/README.md

-## E-Commerce Backend
+## E-Commerce application

-This folder contains the Mock Backend created for E-Commerce App.
-It contains different API end-points and database configuration for building E-Commerce; so that you can focus on building Frontend.
+This is an E-Commerce application which is built using Reactjs and Mock backend mockbee.